The Safest and Most Dangerous Places in Deep River, CT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Deep River is $223 per year, which is $241 less than the national average and $93 less than Connecticut's state average.
-Below we compare cities similar to Deep River:
+The overall cost of crime per resident in Deep River is $223 per year, which is $241 less than the national average and $93 less than Connecticut's state average.
+The comparison below uses cities similar to Deep River:

 • In Waterbury, CT, crime costs $483 per person, which is $259 more than in Deep River.